williamsmt/ansible-role-common/README.md

 # ansible-role-common
 ![Build Test](https://github.com/williamsmt/ansible-role-common/workflows/Build%20Test/badge.svg)

 A common role to configure a virtual linux host with all basic packages and settings to function.
 Generally, this role updates the host, installs ppa, creates a local administrator, and hardens remote access.
-It assumes a VMware operating environment for both provisioning (using Packer) and day 2 maintenance (ci/cd) unless otherwise instructed - see below for details.
+It lends to a VMware operating environment for both provisioning (using Packer) and day 2 maintenance (ci/cd) unless otherwise instructed - see below for details.

 Requirements
 ------------

 This role requires the ansible.posix collection as notated in the meta yaml.
-If using a VirtualPrivateer playbook, this has been included in the requirements.yml.
+If using a MattsLab playbook, this has been included in the requirements.yml.
 If using your own playbook, you must install the ansible.posix collection prior to running the play.

 Role Variables
 --------------